tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 **[Never Index a BIT?][9]**

-Indexing a bit column, that is just crazy talk&#8230;&#8230;.or is it?
+Indexing a bit column, that is just crazy talk…….or is it?
 Jason Massie shows some code which will make your decision if this is crazy or not really simple

 **[Diagnosing Transaction Log Performance Issues and Limits of the Log Manager][10]**